- Click here for a comprehensive roundup of all that our Chevra Kadisha (caring community) offers

 At Rodef Sholom, we see each and every Jewish wedding as not only an opportunity to create a vibrant and festive ceremony, but also as a chance to begin a couple's commitment to a vibrant and festive Jewish home.

 Therefore, in helping to shape weddings, we welcome all couples that wish to get married with Jewish ritual and customs and begin the process of having a Jewish home, no matter their religious background or sexual orientation.
 We recognize the wide variety of Jewish practice that exists and will work with each couple to help them articulate what kind of a Judaism they hope to develop and grow in their marriage and home.
 If you would like a Jewish wedding, we will help you to create a Jewish wedding that is accessible to your whole family, meaningful, and connects you to our Jewish community.

-Suggested reading: The New Jewish Wedding Book by Anita Diamant
+Suggested reading: The Jewish Wedding Now by Anita Diamant